- I worked 40 hours a week for 50 weeks, so why didn't I qualify for 2000 hours of supervised experience?

 Every two years by June 30th of the even numbered year.

-You must have a total of twenty (20) hours from 7/1 through 6/30 of that renewal cycle.
+You must have a total of twenty (20) qualifying hours from 7/1 through 6/30 of that renewal cycle.

-No, teaching is not accepted.
+No, teaching is not one of the accepted categories.

 Yes, provided they are offered through APA-approved sponsors.